 Take Part In Wildlife Conservation Through Learning

-This event has been growing in popularity and now attracts over 3,500 people each year!
-Enjoy live music, food trucks, art and photography, kids’ activities, displays promoting water recreation and eco-tourism, art and unique gifts for sale, expert speakers, marine conservation organizations, custom RWF t-shirts, and an interactive right whale art mural!
-Come early to the Seawalk Pavilion for the morning beach cleanup from 9 – 11 am with Keep Jacksonville Beautiful (check-in will be from 8:30-9 am at the table down by the walkway over the dunes), or the 5 K race and 2.5 K Fun Run on the beach, starting at 9 am (sign-up will be from 8:15-8:45 am at the table just to the right of the stage).
+This event has been growing in popularity and now attracts over 4,000 people each year.
+Join us for live music, food trucks, art and photography, kids’ activities and passport program, a bounce house, displays promoting water recreation and eco-tourism, art and unique gifts for sale, expert speakers, marine conservation organizations, and custom RWF t-shirts!
+Come early to the Seawalk Pavilion for the morning beach cleanup with Keep Jacksonville Beautiful, or the 5 K race and 2.5 K Fun Run on the beach!
+More information will be announced in the coming months.

-It’s a free, outdoor festival for all ages and is the perfect opportunity to learn about the threats currently facing right whales, like accidental ship strikes and entanglement in fishing gear.
+This free, outdoor festival is for all ages and the perfect opportunity to learn about the threats currently facing right whales, like accidental ship strikes and entanglement in fishing gear.
 Despite federal protection, it’s believed that there are fewer than 550 North Atlantic right whales in existence today.

-The RWF is the sister festival to the Farewhale Festival held on Tybee Island each March, which bids the whales “farewell” as they migrate to their northern feeding grounds.
+The RWF is the sister festival to the Farewhale Festival which was held on Tybee Island last March, bidding the whales “farewell” as they migrated to their northern feeding grounds.